Paragon Advisors LLC Sells 2,288 Shares of StoneCo Ltd. (NASDAQ:STNE)

-Paragon Advisors LLC decreased its stake in StoneCo Ltd. (NASDAQ:STNE) by 12.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 16,562 shares of the company’s stock after selling 2,288 shares during the period.
-Paragon Advisors LLC’s holdings in StoneCo were worth $1,369,000 at the end of the most recent quarter.
+Paragon Advisors LLC lowered its holdings in StoneCo Ltd. (NASDAQ:STNE) by 12.1% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 16,562 shares of the company’s stock after selling 2,288 shares during the period.
+Paragon Advisors LLC’s holdings in StoneCo were worth $1,369,000 at the end of the most recent reporting period.

-Several brokerages have issued reports on STNE.
-Bradesco Corretora upgraded shares of StoneCo from an “underperform” rating to a “neutral” rating and upped their price target for the company from $42.00 to $53.00 in a research report on Friday, October 30th.
-140166 upgraded shares of StoneCo from a “neutral” rating to a “positive” rating and upped their price target for the company from $50.00 to $68.00 in a research report on Friday, October 23rd.
-Bank of America upped their price target on shares of StoneCo from $61.00 to $68.00 and gave the company a “neutral” rating in a research report on Wednesday, November 18th.
-Finally, Zacks Investment Research upgraded shares of StoneCo from a “sell” rating to a “hold” rating in a research report on Tuesday, January 5th.
-Five research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus target price of $51.45.
+Several research firms have weighed in on STNE.
+Bradesco Corretora raised StoneCo from an “underperform” rating to a “neutral” rating and raised their price target for the company from $42.00 to $53.00 in a report on Friday, October 30th.
+Zacks Investment Research raised StoneCo from a “sell” rating to a “hold” rating in a report on Tuesday, January 5th.
+140166 raised StoneCo from a “neutral” rating to a “positive” rating and raised their price objective for the company from $50.00 to $68.00 in a report on Friday, October 23rd.
+Finally, Bank of America raised their price objective on StoneCo from $61.00 to $68.00 and gave the company a “neutral” rating in a report on Wednesday, November 18th.
+Five investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+StoneCo has a consensus rating of “Buy” and an average target price of $51.45.

-StoneCo (NASDAQ:STNE) last posted its quarterly earnings results on Thursday, October 29th.
-The company reported $0.99 EPS for the quarter, topping analysts’ consensus estimates of $0.13 by $0.86.
-The business had revenue of $173.85 million during the quarter, compared to analysts’ expectations of $113.92 million.
-StoneCo had a net margin of 26.05% and a return on equity of 9.87%.
-As a group, equities analysts predict that StoneCo Ltd. will post 0.61 earnings per share for the current year.

 About StoneCo